 On September 26, 2012, the Company granted options to employees and consultants to purchase up to 145,000 common shares of the Company at an exercise price of \$2.34.
-The estimated fair value of these stock options was \$147,467 using the Black-Scholes option pricing model.
-Share-based payments of \$118,325 were recognized during the period ended December 31, 2012 using the graded vesting method.
+The estimated fair value of these stock options was \$147,466 using the Black-Scholes option pricing model.
+Share-based payments of \$147,466 were recognized during the period ended March 31, 2013 using the graded vesting method.

 During the year ended June 30, 2012, the Company granted options to directors, officers and employees to purchase up to 800,000 common shares of the Company at an exercise price of \$5.23.
-The estimated fair value of these stock options was \$3,173,883 using the Black-Scholes option pricing model.
+The estimated fair value of these stock options was \$3,173,883 using the Black-Scholes option pricing model which was recognized as share based payments expense during the period ended March 31, 2012 using the graded vesting method.